isomerpages/bca-academy-grad/_graduation-ceremony/BCAA Graduation Ceremony 2024.md

 <h1><strong>Celebrating Excellence</strong><br><strong>Igniting Dreams</strong></h1>
 <p></p>
 <p><strong>Celebrating Excellence</strong>
-<br>At the hearts of our ceremony lies a celebration of excellence.
+<br>At the heart of our ceremony lies a celebration of excellence.
 We commemorate
 the dedication, hard work and perseverance that have led our graduands to this milestone.
 Each certificate awarded represents not just academic achievement, but a testament to the commitment and passion that our students